 When they were done checking the patients, Roselyn led Morrigan to the preparations room where Neima was making the medicines they would take with them.
 Roselyn began mixing potions while

 explaining over her shoulder to Morrigan what she was doing.
-It was clear to Morrigan that Roselyn considered the issue of Beowyn closed.
-She wasn’t going to discuss the way she felt
+She hoped it was clear to Morrigan that she considered the issue of Beowyn closed.
+She wasn’t going to discuss the way she

 Lady Roselyn turned to Morrigan to show her the finished potion, but she wasn’t there.
 Now where did that foolish girl go?
 She sighed and walked out of the room.